After nuclear test, U.N. readying new measures against North Korea

 Several Western diplomats said that if the latest North Korean nuclear test was confirmed, the United States, European council members and Japan would seek to expand existing U.N. sanctions against Pyongyang.

-Pyongyang has been under U.N. sanctions because of its nuclear weapons program since it first tested an atomic device in 2006.
+Pyongyang has been under U.N. sanctions because of its nuclear weapons programme since it first tested an atomic device in 2006.

 The U.N. blacklist includes 20 entities and 12 individuals, as well as an international ban on the export of luxury goods and missile and nuclear technology to North Korea.
 Individuals are barred from international travel and the assets of all entities and persons on the blacklist are to be frozen.